Philament1/maze-solving-algorithms/README.md

 A* Overall Grade

-Generates a maze and solves it using several algorithms.
+Generates a maze of varying difficulty and solves it using several algorithms: Dijkstra's, Greedy, A* search, right-hand rule.